Outlook Shared Mailbox Best Practices and Limitations for Collaboration

 By adhering to our best practices, we can keep track of to whom an email is currently assigned and if it is resolved.
 However, while we may know what our folders signify, Outlook does not.
 Therefore, Outlook can't enforce any rules to double-check if modifications are intentional.

 SBX provides safeguards to limit the impact of mistakes.
-For one thing, SBX does not allow open emails to be deleted and instead moves them back to the assignee's inbox or the unassigned folder.
+For one thing, SBX does not allow open emails to be deleted.
 Secondly, as assignee and resolved statuses are explicitly designed to be used as such, that information is not lost when an email is deleted, moved to another folder, reassigned, or closed.
 Therefore, you have a basis to search for emails that may have been incorrectly handled, such as emails that are unassigned but closed.
 Furthermore, modifications are logged so we know the time of the modification and the identity of the modifier which fosters accountability and helps find the cause of mistakes and rectify them.

 Lack of accountability